-The Company has granted an indemnity to one or more of its directors against liability in respect of proceedings brought by third parties, subject to the conditions set out in the Companies Act 2006.
-Such qualifying third party indemnity provision remains in force as at the date of approving the Directors' report.
+The Company has granted an indemnity to one or more of its directors against liability in respect of proceedings brought by third parties, subject to the conditions set out in the Companies Act 2006 S234.
+Such qualifying third party indemnity provision was in force during the financial year and also at the date of approving the Directors' report.

-DIRECTORS' REPORT (CONTINUED)
+DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2019